mrazomej/phd/docs/src/chapter_03/section_04_minimal_model.md

 model to that depicted in [@Fig:ch3_fig02](A) to study the noise in mRNA copy number [@Jones2014a].
-Although these studies focus on the same experimental system described by different theoretical frameworks, in earlier work in our laboratory an attempt to unite parametric knowledge across studies based on equilibrium and non-equilibrium models has not been performed previously.
+Although these studies focus on the same experimental system described by different theoretical frameworks, in earlier work in our laboratory, an attempt to unite parametric knowledge across studies based on equilibrium and non-equilibrium models has not been performed previously.
 As a test case of the depth of our theoretical understanding of this simple transcriptional regulation system, we combine all of the studies mentioned above